-Across the board farmland prices have nearly doubled in the last 5 years but the indications are that having plateaued in 2012 they may now start to soften.
+Across the board farmland prices have nearly doubled in the last 5 years but the indications are that having started to plateau in 2013 they may remain static this year.
 Investors have been attracted by the safe haven this form of investment offers, which unlike gold, they are not making any more of in this country.
 On the contrary agricultural land is being gradually consumed by urbanisation.

 The nature of this safe haven is particularly interesting to foreign investors for two reasons.
 Firstly value accrues to land and property holdings only if secure land tenure is sponsored by a stable administration.
 The UK has an ancient tradition of honouring property ownership as against countries like Zimbabwe which have not.
 Secondly the weak pound has recently made this safe haven look cheap.